 Perhaps the biggest of lies related to the Kashmir dispute is that the Indian Army had arrived in Kashmir only after the tribesmen intruded on 22nd October 1947.
 Whereas the reality is that the Indian Army was present in different parts of Jammu and Kashmir by 17th October 1947 which means five days before the Tribals came and ten days before the 27th of October.
-The fact came to the light first when Major Khurshid Anwar wrote that his men encountered “the first Sikh Regiment of Patiala State” at Uri.
+The fact came to the light first when Major Khurshid Anwar wrote that his men encountered the troops from Patiala state at Uri.
 These troops from Patiala had been sent to the state of Jammu and Kashmir in the first two weeks of October and were present in three different cities/towns of the state namely, Srinagar, Jammu, and Uri by 17th October.
 By then, these Patiala forces were legally a part of the Indian Army.

 Major Khurshid Anwar’s statement was first corroborated by Lieutenant General Lionel Protip Sen of the Indian Army who actively took part in the first Indo-Pak War.
 L.P.
 Sen, while sharing his experience about the first days of the war, wrote;